SAP/abap-file-formats/file-formats/intf/format.md

-# File Format for Object Type 'INFT'
+# File Format for Object Type INFT

 The `.apab` file corresponds to the source code of the infterface and the `.json` is the property file.